Dear Friend of NCLR,

 You see, I am his first cousin.
 And I’m a lesbian.

 For me, this family relationship is especially relevant now.
-Tomorrow, my cousin, the Chief Justice of the U.S. Supreme Court, will begin considering the fate of two of the most important cases impacting the rights of the LGBT community ever to go before the Court—the challenges to California’s Proposition 8 and the federal Defense of Marriage Act (DOMA).
+Tomorrow, my cousin, the Chief Justice of the U.S. Supreme Court, will begin considering the fate of two of the most important cases impacting the rights of the LGBTQ community ever to go before the Court—the challenges to California’s Proposition 8 and the federal Defense of Marriage Act (DOMA).

 As a Californian, I want nothing more than to marry my wonderful girlfriend.
 And as a tax-paying citizen, I seek basic fairness.
 In over 1,000 ways, the government penalizes our relationship because it is not recognized under federal law.
 There are obviously many more reasons I want to get married, but there’s nothing more important to me than being legally recognized as married to the person I love—just like heterosexual couples.